gjanesch/Card-Webscraping-and-Analysis/Report.md

 There is a lot of coin-based action in these ten descriptions.
 Status infliction (confusion, paralysis, sleep, poison) is also quite common, and is often dependent on coin flips.

 Note that the 8th and 10th most common descriptions are functionally the same, differing only in how much damage is dealt.
-In fact, there are a lot of attacks which function in almost the same manner, but with slight variations in the damage dealt, the number of coins flipped, or which status they inflict.
+In fact, there are a lot of attacks which function in almost the same manner, with only slight variations in the damage dealt, the number of coins flipped, or which status they inflict.
 So we can replace the amount of damage, the inflicted status, and the number of coin flips with dummy strings via regular expressions and see how common these more generalized descriptions are.

     attack_text_2 = [re.sub("[0-9]{1,2}0 damage|[1-9] damage counter(s)?", "_AMOUNT_ damage", attack) for attack in attack_text]
     attack_text_2 = [re.sub("[0-9]{1,2}0 more damage", "_AMOUNT_ more damage", attack) for attack in attack_text_2]